TZstatsADS/fall2022-project1-kartik501/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+Python_Code.ipynb contains the code for all analysis.

+R_Code.rmd contains code for genrating the pdf report

+Kartik_Kotian_Project1.pdf contains the report.